falseywinchnet/nano-research-gpt/README.md

 after all, doesnt the char-rnn deliver exceptional textual output, albiet output which is only structured well? so what if we discipline our model with structural information?

+currently model uses just Estimated Total Size (MB): 161.74 during inference in mixed precision and training is 1934.71 and an int8 quantized would be under 50mb there are 49,879,553 trainable params and no untrainables

 Please note I dont know anything about machine learning, this is all an experiment, take of it what you wish